PISMATH/Duellum/README.md

 A 2d shooter game.
 You are the last pilot.
 You must defend your nation from the enemy.
-Press space to fire your emp charges.
+Press space to fire your EMP charges.
 When they come into contact with an enemy plane the plane becomes nothing.
 Use WASD to move.
 Get as many points as possible.